iande/mathish.com/_posts/2011-05-26-bayes-classifying.md

 likely (or unlikely) and either return an arbitrary one or none at all.
 The third and fourth cases are consequences of the fact that we are estimating probabilities.
-Through training, our classifier is building approximations for these various probabilities through sampling.
+Through training, our classifier is building approximations for these various probabilities.
 It is entirely possible, perhaps even very likely, that we will encounter documents we wish to classify containing terms that were not included in our training.
 If we rely solely on the calculations presented here, a foreign term will